-The Talent Initiative Pathway offer is valid for the Fall semester one year after beginning full-time college studies.
-Students choosing to stay at another institution beyond one year of matriculation, or who are unable to complete the requirements below, will need to apply and be reviewed in our regular, competitive transfer applicant pool.
+The Talent Initiative Pathway offer is valid for the fall semester one year after beginning full-time college studies.
+Students choosing to stay at another institution beyond one year of matriculation, or who are unable to complete the requirements below, will need to apply and be reviewed in our regular, competitive transfer application process.

 Enrolling at Georgia Tech via the Transfer Initiative Pathway is not a guarantee of eligibility for student financial aid.
 The application for financial aid is a separate application process that all applicants are encouraged to complete by established deadlines.
 Eligibility for any financial aid – including the Federal Pell Grant – is determined annually.

 *The American Talent Initiative (ATI) is dedicated to expanding access and opportunity for Pell Grant recipients from talented low- and moderate-income students.